GNNs for Recommender Systems

 LightGCN (He et al., 2020)

-LightGCN makes a key simplification: remove weight matrices and non-linearities.
-The propagation is pure averaging:
+LightGCN makes a key simplification: remove the weight matrices and the non-linearities.
+Each layer is nothing but symmetrically normalised averaging over the bipartite graph:

 PinSage (Ying et al., 2018)

-Pinterest’s GNN for image recommendation — one of the first industrial deployments of GNNs.
+Pinterest’s GNN for image recommendation, and one of the first published industrial deployments of a GNN.

 Key innovations:

-1. GraphSAGE-style sampling: for each node, sample a fixed-size neighbourhood (not full neighbourhood) — makes computation tractable at scale
+1. GraphSAGE-style sampling: for each node, sample a fixed-size neighbourhood rather than the full one — this is what makes the computation tractable, since a full-neighbourhood pass over a graph this size is hopeless

 NGCF and Variants

-NGCF (Wang et al., 2019): adds explicit feature interaction in message passing:
+NGCF (Wang et al., 2019): adds an explicit feature interaction to the message:

-2-hop Collaborative Filtering via GNN Alice Bob Item1 Item2 Item3 Item3 ? for Alice 1-hop: items Alice liked 2-hop recommendation
+2-hop Collaborative Filtering via GNN Alice Bob Item1 Item2 Item3 1-hop: items Alice liked Recommend Item3 to Alice 2-hop path: Alice – Item2 – Bob – Item3 (dashed amber = predicted link)

-GNN propagation on the bipartite graph: Alice and Bob both liked Item2 (1-hop).
-Bob also liked Item3 (2-hop).
-LightGCN propagates this signal to suggest Item3 for Alice.
+GNN propagation on the bipartite graph: Alice and Bob both liked Item2 (1-hop, solid edges).
+Bob also liked Item3, so Item3 is two hops from Alice.
+LightGCN propagates the signal along that path and scores the missing Alice–Item3 edge (dashed amber) highly.

 Session-Based Recommendation